-The Feeder Fund has early adopted Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28) (the amendments) with a date of initial application of 1 January 2015.
+The Feeder Fund has adopted Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28) (the amendments) with a date of initial application of 1 January 2016.
 The amendments clarify that an investment entity may provide investment-related services to third parties - even if those activities are substantial to the entity - as long as the entity continues to meet the definition of an investment entity.
+The amendments are effective for annual periods beginning on or after 1 January 2016.

 The amendments were consistent with the Fund's previous accounting policy on accounting for the Master Fund.
 Previously, management concluded that the Feeder Fund and the Master Fund each met the definition of an investment entity.
-Accordingly, the Feeder Fund did not consolidate Master Fund but accounted for its investment in the Master Fund at FVTPL.
+Accordingly, the Feeder Fund did not consolidate the Master Fund but accounted for its investment in the Master Fund at FVTPL.
 As a result, there are no changes resulting from the application of the amendments.

-21. Significant accounting policies (extract)
+22. Significant accounting policies (extract)